commons |ˈkämənz| pl. noun

 We are currently looking for more volunteers to help serve in our kids programming and as baristas.
 Training provided.
 There’s a place for you.

 We're as passionate about justice globally as we are in seeing God work here in Calgary.
 Today we partner with several best-in-class inspiring organizations that are at the forefront of international work.
-Hands at Work in Africa gives us opportunities to work directly with developing communities to build long term partnership working towards local sustainable solutions.
-IJM provides us a chance to support systemic justice work in the legal, citizenship and economic arena.
+Hands at Work in Africa gives us opportunities to work directly with a developing community in northern Zambia to build long term partnership and work towards local sustainable solutions.
+IJM provides us a chance to support a field office in Thailand working on citizenship rights for indigenous peoples.
+MCC is helping us sponsor a Syrian Refugee family to immigrate to Calgary.

 We are in the early stages of planning a team that will travel back to the Kalende community of Zambia in summer 2016.
 Let us know if you’d like more information.